joysofcode/sveltekit-view-transitions/README.md

-# Native Page Transitions With SvelteKit Using The View Transitions API
+# Native Page Transitions With SvelteKit

 Learn how to animate state and page transitions with ease using the View Transitions API.